Jieming01/Django-DeliveryAddress/README.md

-# Django-DeliveryAddress
+# Django-DeliveryAddressForm

-this is readme for Django Delivery Address
+This is readme for Django Delivery Address Form Project.